Dentons: Acquisitions and mergers

-On 11 November 2012, SNR Denton, Salans and the Canada-based Fraser Milner Casgrain announced a three-way merger, forming a new law firm structured as a Swiss verein and named Dentons.
-The partners of the three firms ratified the merger on 28 November 2012, and it was completed on 28 March 2013.
-In addition, Dentons opened an office in Houston, Texas, in September 2013.

 On January 26, 2015, Dentons announced that it was combining with a Chinese firm, Dacheng (大成) which was completed in November 2015.
 The new firm was called 大成 (Dacheng) in Chinese and "Dentons" in other languages, with a logo featuring the Chinese and English names combined as "大成 Dentons."
 Following the combination, Dentons surpassed Baker & McKenzie and DLA Piper, two of the world's previously largest law firms by headcount, by at least 2,500 lawyers.

 In April 2015, Dentons US agreed to a merger with Atlanta-based law firm McKenna Long & Aldridge which was completed in June of that year.
 The firm also opened new offices in Hungary, Luxembourg and South Africa during 2015 and announced combinations with firms in Australia, Colombia, and Mexico.
 It also launched Nextlaw Labs, a business accelerator focused on new technologies, in May 2015.
 Dentons also announced in November 2016 that it would become the first global law firm with a footprint in Central America by combining with Muñoz Global, adding offices in Panama, Nicaragua and Costa Rica operating as Dentons Muñoz was created as the Costa Rican and Central American chapter of Dentons.

 In April 2016, Dentons launched in Singapore by combining with the oldest and one of the most prestigious law firms in Singapore, Rodyk & Davidson.
 In December 2016, Dentons launched in Australia and Papua New Guinea by combining with leading Australian law firm Gadens.
 The Sydney, Perth and Port Moresby offices of Gadens joined Dentons, while the Adelaide and Brisbane offices became "associate offices" and the Melbourne office remained independent.
 The Gadens combination resulted in Dentons having approximately 7,600 lawyers serving 57 countries.

 In 2017, Dentons merged with Scottish firm Maclay Murray & Spens.

 As of April 12 of 2018, Dentons announced partnerships in Kenya, Mauritius, Caribbean, Indonesia and Malaysia.

 In 2019, Dentons announced the launch of Dentons Lee in Seoul, becoming the first international law firm to incorporate a Korean legal practice.

 In 2021, Dentons combined with a Nigeria-based law firm, ACAS Law.

 In 2022, Dentons combined with Zaanouni Law Firm & Associates in Tunisia and LuatViet in Vietnam.
 In October 2022, the firm announced a combination with Indian law firm Link Legal.

 In March 2023, Dentons announced its intention to combine with Philippines-based PJS Law.
 In February 2024, the combination with PJS Law was officially launched.
 In May 2023, Dentons launched its combination with Indian law firm Link Legal, making it the first global law firm to combine with a law firm in India.